AB-xdev/blog/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 * "You are using it wrong!
 Don't do that!"
    * I'm using it the way I need to.<br/>If you can provide a better solution that works for me than please do so.
 * "Submit your changes as a PR!"
-    * This might not be feasible for extremely special project based changes
+    * This might not be feasible for extremely special changes that are only needed for one downstream project
-    * I have to pray that this get's merged and released and I don't have to wait 6+ months
+    * I have to pray that this get's reviewed, merged and released and I don't have to wait 6+ months for that to happen

 Also what is the problem with e.g. keeping code ``protected`` or removing the ``final`` from a method?
 There are 0 drawbacks for the library and only benefits for the implementer.